nuls-io/nuls-tool-message-sign/README.md

-# NULS Message Sign DApp
+# NULS AI Message Sign DApp

-NULS Message Sign DApp is used for message signing on blockchains such as NULS and EVM that use ECC encryption algorithms, and also supports encryption and decryption of information.
+NULS AI Message Sign DApp is used for message signing on blockchains such as NULS AI and EVM that use ECC encryption algorithms, and also supports encryption and decryption of information.

 https://crypt.nuls.io